 - Journalists covering communication public policy and regulation

-The seminar will cover a number of topics over the two days such as:
+The seminar will cover a number of topics of the two days, such as:

 - policy analysis using supply-side or demand-side data;

 - funding broadband network extension, open access networks, spectrum;

 - sector and competition regulation;